Amgen Scholars Program

 Gogolla, Nadine Our lab is interested in understanding neuronal circuit functions of the insular cortex as part of a wider neuronal network comprising prefrontal and limbic brain structures.
 TBA

 Grothe, Benedikt We are interested in the neuronal mechanisms of temporal auditory processing and their evolution in mammals.
-In particular, our studies are concerned with the role of neural inhibition in temporal processing.
-TBA
+In particular, our studies are concerned with the role of neural inhibition in temporal processing. not available

 Hartl, Ulrich Research in Hartl and Hayer-Hartl laboratory focuses on the mechanisms of protein folding and quality control in the cell.
 Our goal is to reach a comprehensive understanding, at the structural and functional level, of how the machinery of molecular chaperones assists folding through the cooperation of co- and post-translational mechanisms. not available